top of page

 Build Habitats

-Building habitats for various types of wildlife that provide them with safe shelter and nesting locations.
-Creating a bug hotel from materials like hollow bamboo canes, drilled logs and straw provides nesting tunnels for bees and overwintering spots for ladybugs.
-It can give smaller wildlife a great place to hibernate, raise their young and seek protection from larger predators.
+Building habitats for various types of wildlife provides them with safe shelter and nesting locations.
+Creating a bug hotel from materials like hollow bamboo canes, drilled logs, and straw offers nesting tunnels for bees and overwintering spots for ladybugs.
+It gives smaller wildlife a great place to hibernate, raise their young, and seek protection from larger predators.

 Use Nature for Cover